dkaslovsky/GraphRole/README.md

 For safety, the `attributes_exclude` list takes priority over the `attributes_include` list when conflicting specifications are provided.

-Note: `igraph` uses the attribute `name` to store an identifier for all nodes and as such its value is never used for feature calculation.
+Note: `igraph` uses the attribute `name` to store an identifier for all nodes and therefore the corresponding attribute value is never used for feature calculations.
 The attribute `name`, even if overwritten by the user, is always skipped for `igraph` graph instances.

 ### Graph Interfaces
 An interface for graph data structures is provided in the `graphrole.graph.interface` module.
 Implementations for `networkx` and `igraph` are included.